Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 LOOKING OUT FOR YOUR BEST INTEREST

-- Scammers – As mentioned, most debt consolidation programs aren’t scams but if you pick an unrecognized company, you may run into a scam artist.
+- Predatory Companies – As mentioned, most debt consolidation programs are legitimate but if you pick an unrecognized company, you may run into a fraudulent behaviour.
 These predators rely on your debt problems and can trick you into giving away your credit card or banking information.

 - Fees – In certain provinces and territories, debt consolidation fees are controlled by the government.
 Companies and credit counsellors can sell their programs at any price that falls within regional limits.
 However, it’s possible to be charged other types of indirect fees along the way, even with a non-profit organization.